Koch & Carlisle Plastic Surgery & Spa

 Saturday: By Appointment Only

-In our West Des Moines office, dermaplaning is a favorite procedure among men and women alike who want to reduce signs of aging and damage, or simply want to refresh their complexions.
+In our West Des Moines office, dermaplaning is a favorite procedure among women and men from Ankeny, Ames, and other nearby areas who want to reduce signs of aging and damage or simply want to refresh their complexions.
 Here, learn more about dermaplaning and why it may be an effective addition to your own skincare routine.

 Stronger and more controlled than at-home products, clinical dermaplaning is a form of exfoliation that can significantly improve the condition of the skin without irritation or damage.
 The procedure is comfortable and brief.
 A sterile surgical blade is used to lightly slough away the outermost layers of skin as well as the vellus hair, or “peach fuzz,” that coats the skin.
 While dermaplaning is a great option for overall skin improvement, it can also effectively reduce the appearance of the following skin concerns: